Send Barns LaneSendWokingSurrey, GU23 7BPTel: 01483 226330

 The practice nurses run asthma and spirometry clinics throughout the week.
 With regular check-ups most people’s symptoms are reduced.

-The health visitors run a drop-in baby clinic on Monday afternoons from 12:30 to 14:00.
+The health visitors run a drop-in baby clinic on Thursday mornings from 10:00 to 11:00am.

 Please make an appointment with a practice nurse for routine baby immunisations.
 Please understand that we ask for parental consent prior to commencing baby immunisations.
 For full details: immunisation schedule.